 With all the distractions around, there are too many excuses to not see live theatre.
 We give you the reasons you should.

-We’ve got our masks, are washing our hands, and will carefully continue to cover the central Indiana stage scene as we have on this site for five years now.
+We’ve got our masks, are washing our hands, and will carefully continue to cover the central Indiana stage scene as we have on this site for over five years.

 Thanks for reading and following!

 See THIS PAGE for a linked list of reviews from the 2019 IndyFringe festival.
 (We didn’t see everything, but did get in most of the shows.)
 On THIS PAGE is the shows we saw at the 2018 IndyFringe.
 Sadly, the 2020 festival season is cancelled.